-Welcome to our website for our Neighbourhood Plan.
+Welcome to the Parish Council’s website for our Neighbourhood Plan.

-From the outset I have been an enthusiastic supporter of the value of our parish creating its own Neighbourhood Plan.
-This process gives us, the communities of Goat Lees, Sandyhurst Lane and Lenacre Street and those in and around Boughton Aluph, the opportunity to come together to help shape and guide the future style of development and land use in our parish over the next fifteen years.
-We can have a say in how housing, the boundaries of our communities, the quality and scale of planning and design, business growth, the protection of green space and landscape, issues of transport and traffic, and the provision of local facilities are managed and contained.
-This is not just about the future but preserving and protecting what we value from the past, both in the built landscape and the green spaces within our communities and between and around our settlements.
+We believe it is important that we, the residents, have a say in the design, quality and scale of new development in our community and how settlement boundaries, business growth and the provision of local amenities are managed and contained.
+It is not just about the future but preserving and protecting what we value from the past, both in the built landscape and the green spaces within our communities and between and around our settlements.
 We have so much to be proud of.

-I urge you all to contribute.
+We urge you all to vote on 29 July, and encourage your neighbours to take part too.
 Together, we will shape the future of our community.

 “I am delighted that the Parish Council for Boughton Aluph and Eastwell is taking up the opportunity to create a Neighbourhood Plan and I encourage local people to participate.